 Direct deposit is the fastest and safest way to get stimulus payments.
 There are a few ways to help people without bank accounts get payments through direct deposit.

 Bank On, a national project of the Cities for Financial Empowerment Fund, helps connect unbanked people to bank accounts.
 Partner with local credit unions and banks to help connect people to accounts as you help them with their stimulus payments.
 In Illinois, Heartland Alliance formed a partnership with other nonprofits to launch getpaymentil.org, a website designed to help people access their payments and link unbanked people to bank accounts.
 Seattle Credit Union offers new accounts online so people experiencing homelessness can use direct deposit to get their payments.

 Alternatively, you can help people use prepaid debit cards or a payment app.
 For debit cards, you may need to contact the company directly to find the account and routing numbers needed for direct deposit.
-Payment apps like CashApp, Venmo, or PayPal have their own unique routing numbers that can be used with the IRS’ Non-Filers Tool.
+Payment apps like CashApp, Venmo, or PayPal have their own unique routing numbers that can be used on a tax return.